joksas/badcrossbar/README.md

 ## Plotting

 [badcrossbar] provides [`badcrossbar.plot`] module which allows to color crossbar branches and nodes.
-This is done by functions `badcrossbar.plot.currents` and `badcrossbar.plot.voltages`, respectively.
+This is done by functions `badcrossbar.plot.branches` and `badcrossbar.plot.nodes`, respectively.
 Although their primary purpose is for plotting currents and voltages, these functions accept arbitrary arrays and color the branches and nodes, according to the values of these arrays.
 This functionality is explained in more detail in example [3_different_variables.py].

 ### Currents

-The function `badcrossbar.plot.currents` accepts either individual arrays for crossbar devices, word line branches and bit line branches, or a named tuple containing all currents.
+The function `badcrossbar.plot.branches` accepts either individual arrays for crossbar devices, word line branches and bit line branches, or a named tuple containing all currents.
 If any of the arrays are 3D, they are averaged along the third axis.

 The following piece of code computes and plots average branch currents over four sets of applied inputs: